 Jim Dugan – Secretary

-Beth Deitch has a PhD in Industrial/Organizational Psychology from Tulane University and is currently a professor in the Department of Management at the University of New Orleans.
-Her main areas of research are workplace discrimination and employee well-being.
+Beth Deitch has a PhD in Industrial/Organizational Psychology from Tulane University and has retired as a professor in the Department of Management at the University of New Orleans.
+Her main areas of research were workplace discrimination and employee well-being.
 She's involved in a wide variety of local organizations, including Mardi Gras krewes, charitable endeavors, and political organizations.
 Hobbies include graphic design and reading as much as possible about everything (but especially physics, politics, social psychology, identity, and cognition).

 Pearl is a computer consultant for New Orleans area small businesses.
 He has a B.S. in Biology and has worked as a zookeeper in the Audubon and Houston zoos.
 He has been an outspoken atheist and staunch state/church separationist for over 30 years.
 He is a long-time member of Americans United for the Separation of Church and State and the National Center for Science Education, and is an active volunteer in the community.
 Pearl's numerous side interests include music and history.

 Dave is an Associate Professor of Biology at Nicholls State University.
 He received a Ph.D. from the Department of Ecology and Evolutionary Biology at the University of Michigan.
 His areas of research interest and expertise are in fish ecology and evolutionary biology.
 Dave was a founding member of NOSHA and has served as NOSHA’s Vice-President, website manager and membership coordinator for many years.
 He is also the faculty advisor to the Secular Student Alliance at Nicholls State University.